 Flaky sea salt, to garnish

-2. While the vegetables are roasting, cook the lentils.
+While the vegetables are roasting, cook the lentils.
 Wash lentils well, drain and rinse until water runs clear.
-Place in medium saucepan and cover with just over a cup of water.
-Bring to a boil, reduce to simmer and cook covered for about 15 minutes.
+Place in medium saucepan and cover with just under 2 cups of water.
+Bring to a boil, reduce to simmer and cook covered for about 20 minutes.
 Add about a half teaspoon of salt, stir and continue to simmer covered, until the lentils are tender, about 5 more minutes.
+If necessary, add more water until lentils are tender.
 Drain and rinse.
 Stir in olive oil and season to taste.

-4. To assemble, divide the yogurt and then the lentils among the plates.
+To assemble, divide the yogurt and then the lentils among the plates.
 Pile the vegetables on top, sprinkle with flaky salt, and mint (optional).
-Enjoy.